matthieumota/dotfiles/README.md

 # Dotfiles

 Dotfiles works for Arch Linux / macOS / Gentoo.
-You need Brew for macOS and Yaourt for Arch Linux.
+You need Brew for macOS and Yay for Arch Linux.

 ## Usage